Markets and Market Development

 Most of the lumber destined for North America is shipped by truck and rail, while the vast majority of products sold offshore are transported by container ship and, in the case of pulp export, breakbulk cargo.

 Canfor Pulp has two wholly owned subsidiaries that market pulp – Canfor Pulp Japan Corporation in Tokyo and Canfor Korea Ltd. in Seoul.
-Premium 1 Papers, a sales and marketing partnership between CPPI and Canadian Kraft Paper Industries Limited (CKPI), is responsible for marketing all bleached and unbleached kraft paper products produced by the Prince George pulp and paper mill’s operation in Prince George, British Columbia and CKPI’s unbleached kraft paper mill in The Pas, Manitoba.
-CKPI became the successor company to Tolko Marketing and Sales Ltd. on November 10, 2016.
+Premium 1 Papers, a sales and marketing partnership between Canfor Pulp and Canadian Kraft Paper Industries Limited (CKPI), is responsible for marketing all bleached and unbleached kraft paper products produced by our Prince George Pulp and Paper Mill and CKPI’s unbleached kraft paper mill in The Pas, Manitoba.

 Through a cooperative sales and marketing agreement called Fibre United, Canfor Pulp and Finnish-based UPM Pulp provide customers with a wide range of products in China, Japan, Europe and North America.
 In 2016, we announced that Fibre United would expand to Korea, the world’s fifth-largest pulp market.